jasongilman/proto-repl/README.md

   * The REPL can also be started by using the [keyboard shortcuts documented below](#keybindings-and-events).

 See the [Proto REPL Demo project](https://github.com/jasongilman/proto-repl-demo) for a demonstration of the features of Proto REPL and more of a description on how it works.

+### Connecting to a Remote REPL

+Proto REPL can connect to a remote Clojure process using [nREPL](https://github.com/clojure/tools.nrepl).
+Connect to the remote REPL by triggering the Command Palette (cmd-alt-p) and selecting "Proto REPL: Remote Nrepl Connection".
+Enter the host and port of the remote nREPL server and it will connect.

 ### Usage Outside of Leiningen Projects